dush-t/v4/content/contact/index.md

 title: 'Get In Touch'
 ---

-Although I'm not currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+I'm currently looking for internship opportunities in software development.
+Although my profile makes it looks like I'm entirely a server-side guy, I'm open to opportunities in front-end web development too.